runekrauss/freddy/README.md

 ### :computer: Usage

-In order to use a DD type for solving a problem like [equivalence checking of multipliers](https://dl.acm.org/doi/10.1145/370155.370315), the respective [header](include/eddy/dd/bmd.hpp) of an appropriate type like a [binary moment diagram](https://en.wikipedia.org/wiki/Binary_moment_diagram) must be **included** and the corresponding
+In order to use a DD type for solving a problem such as [equivalence checking of multipliers](https://dl.acm.org/doi/10.1145/370155.370315), the respective [header](include/eddy/dd/bmd.hpp) of an appropriate type like a [binary moment diagram](https://en.wikipedia.org/wiki/Binary_moment_diagram) must be **included** and the corresponding